-Why is a laser pointer useful during a presentation?
+Why is a pointer useful during a PowerPoint presentation?

-In the same way, during your presentation you could use this to highlight:
+In the same way, you could use it to highlight:

 - Different rows in a table

-- The people on your team (as you talk about them)
+- The different people on your team (as you talk about them)

 - Ideas for a marketing campaign as you highlight them

-In essence, it allows you to control the ebb and flow of your presentation, by pointing things out on screen during your presentation.
+In short, a laser pointer allows you to better control the ebb and flow of your presentation, by pointing things out on screen while you talk about them.

 To turn your mouse cursor into a laser pointer during your PowerPoint presentation, simply:

-- Hit F5 to run start your slide show
+- Hit F5 to start your Slide Show (see my guide here for other slide show shortcuts)

 - Open the Pointer Options